How to prepare your application

 A ‘Request for Non Material Variation’ form can also be found in the 'Related Downloads' section at the bottom of this page.

 There is no statutory requirement on the Council to undertake site inspections to confirm that building work is being carried out in accordance with the approved plans and details.
-However, any building work carried out in contravention of the permission can be subject to enforcement action to ensure compliance with the plans/details and could require the applicant/developer to demolish part or all of a building to remedy any breach.
+However, any building work carried out in contravention of permission can be subject to enforcement action to ensure compliance with the plans/details and could require the applicant/developer to demolish part or all of a building to remedy any breach.

 Applicants are strongly advised to ensure that any hired contractors/builders are fully aware of any conditions attached to the grant of permission as any building work carried out in contravention of the permission will be entirely at the applicant's own risk.
 Ignorance of the permission, or to argue that it was the builder's fault, is not a defence in law.